sshmhr/VR_System_Capstone_Project/README.md

 # VR_System_Capstone_Project
-VR System to Assist School Age Children Practise Motor Speech Development Exercises
+VR System to Assist School Age Children Practise Motor Speech Development Exercises.
+The children are currently undergoing therapy and this game serves as an interactive and fun way to practice the exercises at home along with the therapy.

 ### Built Using Unity
 1. Particle Systems